 GER occurs when food that’s been partially digested moves back up the food pipe, together with stomach acids.
 Due to the acidity, the upward moving food irritates the diaphragm, triggering spasms and resulting in hiccups.

-Sometimes, though, GER can cause alarming symptoms requiring a doctor’s visit.
+Other alarming symptoms that require a doctor’s visit are listed below.
 Call your doctor if your baby:

 - Constantly spits up forcefully (projectile vomiting).